jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/Write-up/Draft1.md

 # Does Gamer Slang Appel to Gamers?
 A YouTube Title Analysis
 by Javier Gonzalez

+## Preface

+This is a mini project to understand the basic concepts of Natural Language Processing and Web Scrapping using API’s.
+Even though the findings are not groundbreaking, it was an interesting method to explore possible hints of what made a Gaming YouTube Channel successful.

 ## Introduction

+YouTube has become an integral part of the video game community.
+Video game content creators upload “let’s plays”, skits, tutorials, and more about video games.
+[Out of the top 5 most subscribed channels, 2 of them are dedicated to video games](https://www.thinkwithgoogle.com/data-collections/gamer-demographics-gaming-statistics/).
+[Almost 66% of U.S. populations play some kind of video game, whether it is mobile, console or pc](https://www.nielsen.com/us/en/insights/report/2018/us-games-360-report-2018/).
+Additionally, [48% of YouTube gamers say they spend more time watching gaming videos on YouTube than playing games](https://www.thinkwithgoogle.com/data-collections/gamer-demographics-gaming-statistics/).
+In other words, YouTube Gaming community has a wide range of content creators and active members.

+As a YouTube user, I sensed that every community has their own lingo.
+Words like “noob”, “tea-bagging”, “kill-streak”, or abbreviations like “gg” and ”wp” are inherently gaming related.
+For instance, the abbreviation “gg” replaces “good game”, often used by gamers after a multiplayer game.
+This led me to ask some simple questions: Do gaming YouTuber’s include said lingo in their video titles?
+What type of words correlate with more views, comments, likes, or dislikes?

 ## YouTube Gaming Channels

+To address the first question, I used YouTube’s API to collect data of the latest 100 videos from the top 200 most popular gaming channels on the 29th of January 2019.
+There were no mayor game releases during the start of the year.
+Thus, the selected sample better represents long run popularity.
+The summary of statistics of the videos are presented on Table 1 and the statistics of the selected channels are in Table 2.

 ##### Table 1 - Videos Descriptive Statistics
 Stat|Mean|Standard Deviation|Min|Median|Max|n